 Pediatric Brain Tumor Research at Children’s National

-At Children’s National, our researchers are pushing the scientific boundaries of pediatric brain tumor care, providing the latest, most promising diagnosis and treatment options to our patients.
+Our researchers are pushing the scientific boundaries of pediatric brain tumor care, providing the latest, most promising diagnosis and treatment options to our patients.
 Our research has been recognized around the world and focuses on:

 - Atypical teratoid/ rhabdoid tumor